Two Prosecutors: Reception

+The website's critical consensus states: "Anchored by Sergei Loznitsa's impeccable staging and Aleksandr Kuznetsov's haunting performance, Two Prosecutors delivers its chilling portrait of bureaucratic deception and lost idealism with quiet, unsettling power".
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 24 critics, indicating "universal acclaim".

 Peter Bradshaw of The Guardian gave the film a rating of five stars out of five, calling it "starkly austere and gripping ".
 Jordan Mintzer of The Hollywood Reporter wrote, "Impeccably directed and impressively acted, this slow-burn story of political injustice is filled to the brim with atmosphere — specifically the stifling, claustrophobic atmosphere of the U.S.S.R. at the height of Stalin’s Great Purge."
 Jessica Kiang of Variety wrote, "[T]his is not the kind of movie that hinges on abrupt reveals or gratuitous twists.
 Indeed, the banal predictability of Kornyev's slowly mounting humiliations and disillusionments is very much the point.
 The film's fascination lies in its fabric, the devastation in its detail...."
 She praised Oleg Mutu's cinematography, Christiaan Verbeek's score, and Jurij Grigorovič and Aldis Meinerts's production design.
 Damon Wise of Deadline noted that the film was "a bleak warning from history" and commended the film's set design and relevance to current events.